 - Gaining an understanding of local culture and space

-Dates: 1 week in late May (exact dates TBD)
+Dates: TBD; typically one week on site in late May

 Eligibility: Students must be in good academic standing.
 Preference is given to College of Arts & Letters majors.

 Course Offerings: 3 credits of AL 491: Special Topics in Arts and Letters.
 The class will meet 4-5 times prior to departure and 2-3 times after returning.
 Class meetings after returning will be determined at a later date.
 Final projects will be due at the end of Summer Semester II.

 Housing: Shared rooms in a hotel or local university housing